FadyMohareb/webcircos_old/README.md

 **Open repository in Java environment**

-Originally, the application was written in The NetBeans IDE but we do not recommend it.
+Originally, the application was written in The NetBeans IDE.

 **Download dependencies and all necessary tools (Resolve problems).**

 **Increase RAM initially allocated in your IDE.
 Change the garbage collector algorithm for the optimized one.**

+In the netbeans.conf file, some arguments need to be changed:
+J-Xms128
+-J-Xmx2g
+-J-XX:+UseG1GC to optimize the garbage collector.

 **Database set up**